 California has some amazing areas to explore, but one of the more unique places is Joshua Tree.
 Seeing the unique Joshua Trees as you drive along the road makes it seem like you’re on an alien planet.
-This is one of the main reasons a Joshua Tree day trip is a popular place to stop on a road trip along the West Coast.
+This is one of the main reasons a Joshua Tree day trip is a popular place to stop on a road trip from Seattle to San Diego.

 Joshua Tree is actually part of two deserts, as this is where the Mojave and Colorado deserts converge.
 This is a large reason the terrain here is so different from anywhere else.
 I’ve traveled all over the world but haven’t seen a landscape like this before.

 Sometimes you see a place over and over on social media, and you keep thinking about it until you decide to plan a trip there.
 That’s exactly what I did with Joshua Tree after researching it online and stalking stranger’s photos on Instagram.
 After seeing the unique trees and the beautiful landscape in photos for the 100th time, I decided to book my flight there to finally see it in person for myself.

 While the most popular attraction is Joshua Tree National Park, there are plenty of other things to do in Joshua Tree as well.
 This guide gives you tips for planning a day trip to Joshua Tree as well as a list of what to do when you’re there.

 Tips for Planning a Joshua Tree Day Trip

 These tips will help you plan your one day to Joshua Tree National Park.
 You may want to check out this helpful packing list for a road trip if you’re driving from farther away.

 You can take a Joshua Tree day trip from many different major cities.
 Here’s a general travel time estimate for each one so you can better plan your drive.

 - Los Angeles – When you’re visiting Los Angeles, you can take a day trip from Los Angeles to Joshua Tree in 2.5 hours (this may vary with LA traffic, of course).